roonstott/ParksApi/README.md

 ![Authorizing at Swagger](./README_images/swagger_auth_1.jpg)

 * _Enter the JWT that you copied before.
-You may now click any of the endpoints and will be authorized to make API calls.__
+You may now click any of the endpoints and will be authorized to make API calls.
+Refer to the sections below for documentation of all API endpoints.
+By clicking on the tabs that are labeled with the different API methods, you can select the type of API request method that you want to use.
+You do not need to manually enter the URL, because the Swagger UI provides text boxes for each request type, as needed.
+Refer to the documentation below.
+Note that for PUT and POST requests you need to enter a JSON body formatted appropriately for the class that you are referencing.
+Details are in the documentation below._

 ![Authorizing at Swagger](./README_images/swagger_auth_2.jpg)